Viewing, Adding, and Editing SAP R/3 and CRM Job Details

 In the SAP Login dialog:

-- User ID: Username for SAP Credentials
+- User ID: Username for SAP credentials.

-- Password: Password for SAP Credentials
+- Password: Password for SAP credentials.

-- Language: Two-character language abbreviation (e.g., EN for English)
+- Language: Two-character language abbreviation (for example,

 Edit SAP Job